ThomasHubner/Bidding_on_Combinatorial_Electricity_Auctions/README.md

 # Bidding on Combinatorial Electricity Auctions
-Decision-support algorithms for bid determination on combinatorial electrcity markets.
+Decision-support algorithms for bid determination on combinatorial electricity markets.

 This repository is an accompaniment to the paper titled *Bidding on Combinatorial Electricity Auctions* by Thomas Hübner and Gabriela Hug.
 It contains the code used to conduct computational experiments.
-Details and results can be found in the above mentioned paper.
+Details and results can be found in the above-mentioned paper.

 The code can be found in the folder *Bidding_on_Combinatorial_Electricity_Auctions*.
 The files
   - Auxiliary_Functions.py
   - Case_Study_Models.py
   - Optimization_Models.py
-  -

 contains the optimization models and case studies presented in the paper as well as auxiliary functions necessary to run the experiments.

 The files